 Associates of Applied Science (AAS) degree programs are designed for direct employment after the completion of the program.
-This type of program is also good for individuals who are looking to expand their current career field and for advancement opportunities.
-Most of the credits in an applied science degree program can transfer to other colleges and universities.
-Yet, unlike the Associates degree programs in Arts or Science, the AAS program usually focuses more on career related courses and courses that help in direct employment.
-This means that this degree program may not meet all the general education requirements if a student wants to transfer to a four-year university for a bachelor's degree.
-For more information, consult with a SCAC advisers or faculty member to help determine if an Associates of Applied Science (AAS) vs. an Associates of Arts or Science (AA or AS) matches your career and life goals.
+This type of associate degree is also good for individuals who are looking to expand their current career field and for advancement opportunities.
+While most all the credits in an applied science degree do transfer to other colleges and universities, unlike the Associates degree (Arts or Science), Associates of Applied Sciences usually focus more on career related courses and courses that help in direct employment.
+This means that this degree may not meet all the general education requirements if a student wants to transfer to a four-year university for a bachelor's degree.
+For more information, consult with one of the SCAC advisers to help determine if an Associates of Applied Science or Associates of Arts or Science is better for you and your career and life goals.
+Associates of Applied Science offered include: